This website is outdated and will soon be discontinued

 Make an E2B drive

-- If possible, use a large (at least 16GB) and fast (any SanDisk Extreme but avoid the SanDisk Go as it is too slow!)
-USB 3 Flash drive.
+- If possible, use a large (at least 16GB) and fast USB 3 Flash drive (any SanDisk Extreme but avoid the SanDisk Go as it is too slow!).
 USB Hard disks and SSDs can also be used.

 - Download and run the .exe (self-extracting file) (it runs Make_E2B.exe) to make an NTFS E2B drive (if your language+keyboard combination is not listed, click on the Make_E2B_USB_Drive.cmd wrench\spanner button instead of the big red button).
 Use a Windows 10 system if using a USB FLash rive.

 - E2B uses two partitions, 128GB max for Ptn1, and a smaller Ptn2.
 Make_E2B.exe can make a larger second partition for you.
 Keep the E2B Ptn1 size below 128GB for best BIOS compatibility due to a commonly found USB BIOS bug which cannot access files past 128GB on USB drives.

 - Now simply copy over your payload files/ISOs (see below) to one of the menu folders under \_ISO.

 - For UEFI booting, add agFM to the second partition - or copy .imgPTN files to the E2B drive and then select one of them before you can UEFI-boot.
 You can make .imgPTN files using the MPI Tool Kit. .imgPTN files must be contiguous.

 - You can add your own folders and files, e.g. \MyFiles\.